 The wine collection at the restaurant keeps changing.
 If you love a particular wine, you can choose to go big and order your favorite bottle.

 Besides wine, Uncork has an extensive food menu which includes taps, gourmet charcuterie, pasta, sandwiches, meatballs, salads, and sweets.
-You can enjoy mouthwatering dishes with suggested wine pairings, and the staff will ensure you do not go wrong.
+You can enjoy mouthwatering dishes with suggested wine pairings; the staff will ensure you do not go wrong.